Learning Design-Score Manifold to Guide Diffusion Models for Offline Optimization: Results

 \section{Results}

-In this section, we first present the motivation and key idea of ManGO and visualize its manifold and trajectory generation.
+In this section, we first introduce preliminaries on offline optimization, the basics of diffusion models, baseline methods and performance metrics.
+Subsequently, to show the motivation and advantages of ManGO, we compare the learned versus the original design-score manifold and visualize the trajectory generation.
 We then conduct extensive experimental validation on offline SOO and MOO using Design-Bench~\cite{design-bench} and Off-MOO-Bench~\cite{offline-moo}.
 Finally, we perform systematic ablation studies to analyze the contributions of ManGO's core components.